mcvinding/warpimg/benchmarking/README.md

-# Comparing MEG source reconstruction for original MRI and warped template
+# Comparing MEG source reconstruction for original MRI and individualised warped template

 Compare MEG source reconstruction results using the subject's original MRI and an individualsed warped template.
 The scripts in this folder where used for the analysis presented in the following paper:

-> **Vinding, M. C., & Oostenveld, R. (2021).
-Sharing individualised template MRI data for MEG source reconstruction: A solution for open data while keeping subject confidentiality [Preprint]. bioRxiv.org. https://doi.org/10.1101/2021.11.18.469069**
+> **Vinding, M. C., & Oostenveld, R. (2022).
+Sharing individualised template MRI data for MEG source reconstruction: A solution for open data while keeping subject confidentiality. *NeuroImage*, 119165. https://doi.org/10.1016/j.neuroimage.2022.119165**

 Please cite the reference above if you use the procedure in your work or want to share/redistribute the example scripts.